anabelledolhun/0800-FantasticFive-Binder/README.md

 We will create wireframes to enhance member experience, streamline gym operations, and reduce app development costs.
 Creating wireframes that outline the app’s UI design will allow the gym to reduce the complexity of development when hiring an outside team to create the app.

-*MoSCoW Model in the Appendices (XIII.A)*
+*MoSCoW Model in the Appendices (XIV.A)*

 # IV.
 Measurable Organizational Impact

 Our wireframe model will help Fitness @ Five explore the benefits of a potential app by showcasing key features like a scheduling tool and interactive workout videos.
 The scheduling tool would allow members to book personal training sessions directly, reducing administrative tasks, minimizing scheduling conflicts, and improving convenience.
-Workout videos would extend the gym’s reach, keeping members engaged outside the facility, increasing retention, and enhancing brand loyalty.
+Workout videos would extend the gym’s reach, keeping members engaged outside the facility, increasing retention, and provide an additional revenue stream from the added subscription.

 This project does not involve app development but provides a structured roadmap, helping Fitness @ Five understand how digital tools can streamline operations, improve member satisfaction, and position the gym as a modern, tech-savvy facility.
 Additionally, by outlining the app’s layout and features, our model can reduce development costs by giving the gym a clear vision, allowing for more efficient planning and investment in future digital solutions.